rangle/angular-training-slides/slides/src/content/unit-testing.md

 });
 ```

-Without `done` the test finishes before the callback is run.
+- Without `done` the test finishes before the callback is run

-Angular's solution is to run all of our test code inside a zone.js zone where it can track all asynchronous activity and wait for all tasks to complete.
+- Angular's solution is to run all of our test code inside a [Zone.js](https://github.com/angular/zone.js) zone
+  where it can track all asynchronous activity and wait for all tasks to complete

-+++

-## Zone.js

-Zones allow Angular to create execution contexts that track the completion of ansynchronous operations.
-Zone.js accomplishes this by monkey patching of many common asynchronous methods.

-Zones are used in Angular applications to let Angular know when change detection should run, as change detection is often required after asynchronous operations complete.

-For more information see https://angular-2-training-book.rangle.io/handout/zones/.

 ---

+## Interlude: Zone.js

+- Zones allow Angular to create execution contexts that track the completion of ansynchronous operations
+- [Zone.js](https://github.com/angular/zone.js) accomplishes this by monkey patching many common asynchronous methods
+- Zones are used in Angular applications to let Angular know when change detection should run
+  - Since change detection is often required after asynchronous operations complete

+---

-## `async`
+## Using `async`

-The same test could be written like this:
+- The same test could be written as:

 ```ts
 it('should...', async(() => {